-Before care is available (for an additional charge) from 7:000am to 8:00am After Care is available (for an additional charge) from 4:45pm to 5:30pm Administration MUST be notified if emergency situations arise that result in pick-up after 6pm.
+Before care is available from 7:00am to 9:00am

+After Care is available from 3:30pm to 5:30pm

+Administration MUST be notified if emergency situations arise that result in pick-up after 5:30pm.
 An additional charge of \$1 per minute for services rendered will be invoiced and is payable directly to the aftercare staff providing coverage.